 Purpose - The Resources at Risk Summary provides information about sites in the incident area which are sensitive due to environmental, archaeo-cultural, or socio-economic resources at risk, and identifies incident-specific priorities and issues.
-The information recorded here may be transferred to ICS 232A-OS, which acts as a key to the Area Contingency Plan (ACP) or Geographic Response Plan (GRP) site numbers shown on the Situation Map.

 Preparation - The Environmental Unit Leader, with input from resource trustees, will complete this form for each operational period.
 It should be updated prior to the Planning Meeting.